jlusa101/retainrOps/README.md

 Automated, relationship-safe collections system for marketing agencies.

-RetainrFlow is a done-for-you and SaaS-enabled collections solution designed specifically for marketing agencies that struggle with late retainer payments.
+RetainrOps is a done-for-you and SaaS-enabled collections solution designed specifically for marketing agencies that struggle with late retainer payments.

 We help agencies stabilize cash flow by automating invoice follow-ups without damaging client relationships.